ArthurConmy/MishformerLens/README.md

 # Install transformers==4.45.1
 # pip install this fork of TransformerLens 2.7.1: https://github.com/ArthurConmy/TransformerLens/tree/mishformer-lens-changes  # TODO(v0.1): upstream TransformerLens changes
 # Install https://github.com/google-deepmind/mishax at commit hash 617972a2f83f14b3b76288477974d95563fe5e7d
+# Install this repo
 #
-# Lower priority installs, but still nice-to-haves:
+# For various notebook stuff you may need to install:
 #
 # Install IPython
 # Install plotly==5.24.1
 # Install nbformat>=4.20.0
-# Install this repo
 ```

 N.B.
-I may upstream some changes so the above could be inaccurate
+I may upstream some changes so the above could be inaccurate.